krahabb/meross_lan/README.md

 ### HACS

-In your HA frontend go to `HACS -> Integrations`, tap on the menu on the top-right corner and select `Custom repositories`.
-Then select the `Category` (Integration) and type/paste this repository url: `https://github.com/krahabb/meross_lan`.

-You'll have to restart HA to let it recognize the new integration
+In your HA frontend go to `HACS -> Integrations`, search for 'Meross LAN' and hit 'Install' You'll have to restart HA to let it recognize the new integration

 ### Manual installation